kdbalabanov/Django-React-Template/README.md

 # Django React Project Template
 Template project for a web application which uses Django as a backend and React as a frontend.
+React is integrated in its own "frontend" Django app.

 1. Navigate to the root of the project and execute the following command to install the Django related dependencies:
 ```